Raimel Tapia Player Props: Red Sox vs. Diamondbacks

 Raimel Tapia At The Plate

-- Tapia has three doubles, a home run and eight walks while hitting .274.
+- Tapia is hitting .260 with three doubles, a home run and eight walks.

 - In seven games this year, Tapia has picked up an RBI, with more than one RBI once.